neheller/awesome-abdomen/contributing.md

 ### Structuring a "Diseases & Open Data" Section

-Each top-level entry should contain a **Diseases & Open Data** (DAOD) section.
+Each top-level entry should contain a **Diseases & Open Data** (D&OD) section.
 Within that section should be anunordered list that always starts with "Healthy Controls".

 Databases are always denoted by an anchor entry in the unordered list, but not all "level 2" entries need by databases.
 In prostate, for instance, there are a number of databases at level 2 under "Prostate Cancer", but Adenocarcinoma is also listed as a subset of prostate cancer with its own databases.
 This is allowed and should be utilized in cases where broad databases exist, in order to limit duplicate database entries.